 Top tips for the BDO video interview

-In addition, when looking for evidence of these strengths in applicants, the firm now includes video interviews in its application process.
+The firm includes a video interview in its graduate recruitment process as part of its interactive assessment and before the virtual assessment centre.
+Video interviews really came into their own during Covid-19 but BDO has been using them since before the pandemic.
 Its recruiters believe that using video interviews results in ‘greater flexibility, improved efficiency and reduced costs in travel for students in the UK and overseas’.

 What to expect in your video interview

 BDO’s video interview is strengths-based, so expect questions that will get you to explain how you’d react under certain circumstances, as opposed to questions that ask you about specific experiences.
 Recruiters are looking to understand more about you: what you can do well and what you enjoy doing.
 And it’s not just about whether you’d be a good fit for BDO: it’s your opportunity to reflect on whether the firm can meet your ambitions.
 BDO wants to find the right candidates but it also wants you to find the right employer.

 Questions are timed and you will see a countdown timer on your screen to help you pace your answers.
 You’ll have the opportunity to answer a test question before you start the interview itself.

 - be yourself and answer the questions as honestly and openly as you can

 - listen to the question carefully before answering (there are also subtitles to read).